wo984c/LinuxHosting/Readme.md

 1. Login to _[Amazon Lightsail](https://lightsail.aws.amazon.com/)_.
 If you don't have an Amazon Web Services account, create one

-1. Create an instance (server running in amazon data centers)
+1. Create an instance

     a.
 Select the instance location (region)

     a.
 Pick Linux/Unix platform

     a.
 Select OS Only on the blueprint and then Ubuntu 16.04LTS

     a.
 Download the default private key from the SSH Key pair manager option so you can connect to your Lightsail instance

     a.
 Choose the lowest plan to get free-tier access

     a.
 Finally, name your instance and click create.

 ### _SSH into your server_